 Keep in mind that this is not an exhaustive list.
 There may be other paths of recovery not listed here.
 However, for someone new to recovery, this list might be useful in finding a path that’s right for them.

-Whether it’s in an inpatient residential program or outpatient program, individuals struggling with substance abuse can find the help they need at Westwind Recovery®.
+Individuals struggling with substance abuse can find the help they need at Westwind Recovery®.
 We offer several therapeutic services to support individuals as they overcome their addiction, such as:

 - Adventure Therapy Program